msupply-foundation/msupply_docs/content/docs/catalogue/assets.md

 #### Import

-Assets can be imported from a csv file using the `Import` button
+Assets can be imported from a comma-separated-file (csv) file using the `Import` button.

 ![Assets nav](/docs/catalogue/images/assets_import.png)